iroco-co/mailstorm/README.md

 > If we can’t face it, we can’t escape it
 > But tonight the storm’s come
-> -- Kate Tempest - Tunnel Vision
+> -- Kae Tempest - Tunnel Vision

 This is a mail injector based on tokio and [Stalwart Labs](https://github.com/stalwartlabs) mail libraries.